Roblox/creator-docs/content/en-us/tutorials/building/effects/basic-particle-effects.md

   <source src="../../../assets/tutorials/basic-particle-effects/basicParticleNoLight.mp4" />
 </video>

 With that, your sparkling part is complete.
-You can try complimenting the sparkling effect with a gentle glow by adding a `Class.PointLight` to the part, as shown at the start of the course — check out the [Lighting with Props](../../../tutorials/building/environments/lighting-with-props.md) course to learn more about light objects.
+You can try complementing the sparkling effect with a gentle glow by adding a `Class.PointLight` to the part, as shown at the start of the course — check out the [Lighting with Props](../../../tutorials/building/environments/lighting-with-props.md) course to learn more about light objects.